 Please note, Colburn only accepts TOEFL iBT scores from a single test date, not MyBest scores.

-If you believe your English skills are strong enough to be granted a TOEFL waiver and you meet the requirements below, you may request a waiver.
-Please note that waivers are granted at the discretion of the Admissions office, and meeting the requirements listed below is not a guarantee a waiver.
+If you believe your English skills are strong enough to be granted a TOEFL/IELTS waiver and you meet the requirements below, you may request a waiver.
+Please note that waivers are granted at the discretion of the Admissions office, and meeting the requirements listed below does not a guarantee a waiver.

-To request the waiver, you may e-mail email@example.com and submit the following documentation:
+To request the waiver, you may e-mail firstname.lastname@example.org before December 1 and submit the following documentation:

 Applicants to the Colburn Conservatory do not always have adequate English proficiency at the time of the audition, as evaluated by the Admissions Committee.
 In such cases, we may choose to admit applicants as follows:

 International students coming to the Colburn Conservatory of Music can obtain the Student Visa (F-1 Visa) only after applying to the school, receiving and accepting an offer of acceptance, returning all necessary documentation (including proof of finances), and paying the enrollment deposit.
 At that point, the school will issue you a Form I-20 (students are responsible for shipping costs; visit this page for more information).
 You must bring the Form I-20 to the nearest U.S. Embassy or consulate to obtain the visa.
 The US government charges a fee (U.S. $200 or more) for F-1 Visas that must be paid before its issuance.
 There also may be separate processing charges, all of which must be covered by the student.
 You can find more details here.

 If international students need proof of enrollment for processing visa documents, contact the Colburn Conservatory of Music staff.
 Proof of enrollment generally includes the student enrollment date, anticipated graduation date, program of study, and whether the student is in good academic standing.